 Note that in both cases, you can grant access to both individual users and all holders of a primitive role.
 Moreover, the access granted may be greater than the access that a user has in general for project, but not more restricted.

-Service accounts allow applications to authenticate and access GCP resources and services.
+Service accounts allow applications to authenticate and access Google Cloud resources and services.
 For example, you can create a service account that your Compute Engine instances use to access objects stored in Cloud Storage buckets.

 Service accounts are created within a project and have a unique email address that identifies them.
-While most service accounts are created and managed by a user, some service accounts are automatically created by GCP services.
+While most service accounts are created and managed by a user, some service accounts are automatically created and managed by Google Cloud services.
 Cloud Storage creates one such service account with an email address that has the following format:

 [PROJECT_NUMBER] is the project number of the project that owns